Bisque-IO/bop/crates/bop-raft/docs/segmented.md

 - **Performance benchmarks** measuring ingest latency under mixed partition workloads and verifying isolation.
 - **Replay tests** ensuring logs plus manifests restore identical state across restarts.

-## Open Questions
+## Open Questions w/ Answers
-- Do we require dynamic partition creation/destruction at runtime, and how does that interact with manifest lifecycle?
+- **Do we require dynamic partition creation/destruction at runtime, and how does that interact with manifest lifecycle?**
+  Yes.
+Partition manifests must support creation on first write, persistence of metadata alongside `bop-aof`, and garbage collection when the partition is torn down so that disk state tracks the dynamic roster.

-- Should we allow configurable ordering guarantees (e.g., strict commit after apply) for select partitions that need linearizable visibility?
+- **Should we allow configurable ordering guarantees (e.g., strict commit after apply) for select partitions that need linearizable visibility?**
+  No. Higher layers that need stricter visibility can build atop the exposed watermarks, keeping the core segmented storage simple.

-- How do we authenticate barrier waiters and enforce quotas so they cannot DoS the system with long waits?
+- **How do we authenticate barrier waiters and enforce quotas so they cannot DoS the system with long waits?**
+  Barrier waiting will be asynchronous and implemented as a lightweight pub/sub channel so listeners register interest cheaply; admission to that channel can be rate-limited per client to avoid abuse.

-- What policy governs leader-driven rebalancing if a partition chronically lags (e.g., automatic throttling vs. eviction)?
+- **What policy governs leader-driven rebalancing if a partition chronically lags (e.g., automatic throttling vs. eviction)?**
+  Each partition configuration supplies a maximum tolerated lag; once exceeded, the dispatcher rejects new entries for that partition until it catches up or operators intervene.